rolandholik/Quixote/Documentation/tsem.rst

 The STM32L496 platform, in addition to the base TMA implementation, includes support for a CAT1-M based cellular modem.
-This demonstrates the ability of an external TMA to conduct remote, out-of-band, signaling of security violations for modeled platforms/workloads.
+This demonstrates the ability of an external TMA to conduct remote, out-of-band, signaling of security violations for modeled platforms/workloads and the downloading of security models outside the context of the platform itself.

 The STM32L562 platform is a low power MCU designed for security focused IOT implementations.
 It includes hardware hashing, hardware asymmetric encryption and Trust Zone support.

-Of primary interest is the NRF52840-DONGLE implementation.
-This is a 'USB fob' form factor board that GOOGLE uses as the basis for its OpenSK security key implementation.
-This form factor allows the development and experimentation with deployable hardware based TMA implementations.
+Of primary interest may be the NRF52840-DONGLE implementation.
+This is a 'USB fob' form factor board that GOOGLE uses as the basis for their OpenSK security key implementation.
+This form factor allows the development and experimentation with easily deployable hardware based TMA implementations.

-The NRF52840-DONGLE architecture was also chosen by the NLnet sponsored 'FobNail' project, that is developing a hardware based attestation server:
+The NRF52840-DONGLE architecture was chosen by the NLnet sponsored 'FobNail' project, that is developing a hardware based attestation
+server:

 https://fobnail.3mdeb.com/

 The Fobnail projects discusses the notion of their architecture expanding to provide protection for a Linux system at large.
-Quixote/TSEM running, on the NRF52840-DONGLE micro-controller, is a demonstration of such an implementation.
+Quixote/TSEM, running on the NRF52840-DONGLE micro-controller, is a demonstration of such an implementation.

 ===============